 Their solution was to split the film into two parts and quietly broadcast it on the much less widely viewed BBC2 channel, in graveyard slots late in the evening, without any fanfare.
 Part one was scheduled to be broadcast at 9:25 pm on Saturday, January 5, 1980, with part two shown at 10 pm on Monday, January 7.
 Since each episode was more than an hour and 20 minutes long, the late timing ensured a tiny audience.
 The BBC made no effort to promote the film in advance.
 They felt this was the best way to just make the problem go away with a minimum of fuss.

 But this was far from the end of the drama.

-Winter, who had no notion of editorial independence and wanted to be sure that Bhumibol and Sirikit were happy with the film, insisted that it should be shown to them in advance to ensure their approval.
+Winter, who had no notion of editorial independence, wanted to be sure that Bhumibol and Sirikit were happy with the film.
+She insisted that it should be shown to them in advance to secure their approval.
 This was completely contrary to BBC editorial guidelines, but she enlisted the help of her friend Peter Tripp at the British embassy.

 The Foreign Office argued that if the royals were unhappy with the film it could damage British relations with Thailand, and after some initial resistance, the BBC bosses caved in.
 A copy of Soul of a Nation was dispatched to Thailand so the king and queen could have a private viewing of the documentary before it was broadcast.